 The United Nations Office for Project Services (UNOPS)

-UNOPS in Mexico supports the Government of Mexico and other partners to achieve their development goals.
+UNOPS in Mexico supports the government in the implementation of sustainable infrastructure and development projects.

 UNOPS further supports initiatives that promote greater transparency, efficiency and effectiveness in public management and procurement processes, including in the areas of health, public transport and government assets.

 Through this, the team brings international best practices in project management to all of its partners’ projects throughout the country.

 - Promoted transparency and effective competition in the bidding process for Mexico City’s public transport network, generating significant savings for the government of Mexico.